 Charles Pearce became the first president of the newly formed society in the late 70’s and hired its first full time administrator in 1978.

 This was a decade of continued growth but also of belt-tightening.
 Mr. Pearce implemented restructuring and tight controls over expenditures to deal with the $125,000 deficit he inherited from the rapid expansion through the seventies.
 Lieutenant Governor Robert G. Rogers became CYMC’s patron and Alice Bullen took over as President.
 Timothy Vernon conducted for the first time in 1981 and by 1985 was named Artistic Director when Robert Creech stepped down.
-By 1987, with careful stewardship, the deficit was eliminated.

 New programs included children’s opera and Highland Bagpipe, and by mid-decade a record 8,300 individuals attended the CYMC performances.
 CYMC’s concerts were recorded for CBC’s “Arts National” program and a winter concert series began with Jon Kimura Parker, The Purcell String Quartet and New Orleans Connection.
 Vocal music flourished with the introduction of voice and song interpretation and a choral workshop performing Mozart’s “Coronation Mass”.